 Typical wind speeds in a Jet stream are around 100 kts, but during the winter season (when the temperature differences are large) speeds can reach up to 200 kts in extreme cases.

 The length varies but is usual some several thousand nautical miles.
 The width is a few hundred miles and they are a couple of thousand feet thick.
 When flying westbound a crew can decide to climb out of the Jet by ascending or descending several thousand feet, with ATC clearance and traffic permitting of course.

 Likewise with its length, the direction of the Jet may not always be west-east.
 Sometimes they break and reverse for a couple of days.
 North-South orientated Jets also occur when they flow around the frontal systems.

 When flying to the east, air transport aircraft can take advantage of the extra speed to reduce their flight time and fuel consumption.
 Flying to the west airline crews will most likely try to avoid the Jet.

-As the Jet consists of a narrow band of high speed air, the adjacent air has relatively lower speed and in this boundary wind shear will exists and possibly causing turbulence.
-It is known as clear air turbulence, or CAT.
+As the Jet consists of a narrow band of high speed air, the adjacent air has relatively lower speed and in this boundary layer wind shear will exists and possibly causing some turbulence when passing this layer.
+It is commonly known as clear air turbulence, or CAT.
 More on that in our turbulent weather article.

 High level significant weather charts usually show the altitude, location, direction and speeds of the Jet stream.
-Speeds are indicated with special chart symbols where each triangle is 50 kts and each wind barb 10 kts.
+Speeds are indicated with special chart symbols where each triangle is 50 kts and each wind barb 10 kts (half a wind barb is 5 kts).
 This makes it easy to calculate the estimated speed and the flight levels (FL) where you will find it.

 OAT, outside air temperature